rustygeldmacher/marmalade/README.md

 ## Debugging

-Marmalade gives you a few ways to help you debug as you solve puzzles.
-Firstly, you can pass `:debug => true` into the `jam` method, which enabled debug mode.
+Marmalade gives you a few ways to help debug as you solve puzzles.
+Firstly, you can pass `--debug` as a command line argument, which enables debug mode.
 As you go along, you can use `puts_dbg` to write debug messages to the console only if debug mode is enabled.
 This comes in handy when you want to do your final run to generate your submitted output file.

-Passing `:step => true` into the `jam` method will cause Marmalade to pause for user input between every test case.
-This is particularly handy when your'e validating your solution to a puzzle and want to follow your debug output as the program runs through test cases.
+Passing the `--step` command line argument will cause Marmalade to pause for user input between every test case.
+This is particularly handy when you're validating your solution to a puzzle and want to follow your debug output as the program runs through test cases.

 Sometimes you hit a tricky test case and want to work on just that case.
-Passing `:case => X` into `jam` will cause it to only process case X and skip all other cases.
-However, in order to enable this functionality, you must tell Marmalade which code in your test cases is used to process, rather than read, test data.
-Taking the example from above, we can enable the use of `:step` like this:
+Passing `--case X` will cause it to only process case X and skip all other cases.
+However, in order to enable this functionality, you must tell Marmalade which code in your test cases is used to process (rather than read) test data.
+Taking the example from above, we can enable the use of `--case` like this:

-    Marmalade.jam(:file => 'input.txt', :case => 5) do
-      read :num_cases, :type => :int
+    Marmalade.jam do
+      read_num_cases
       test_cases do
         read [:k, :n], :type => :int
         read :lines, :count => @n
+        # run_case tells Marmalade that the following code is test case processing code
         run_case do
           puts solve_case(@k, @lines)
         end
       end
     end

 By placing the call to `solve_case` in a `run_case` block, Marmalade knows to skip this code if it's looking for a particular case to run.
+For example, this command:

+    $ ./example.rb -f sample.txt --case 5

-In this example, `solve_case` will only run for case 5.
+Will run `solve_case` only for test case 5.

 ## Contributing